Jillian is a mom who has food allergies and years of personal experience to share with the greater food-allergy community.

-- Drop the dough in mounds about two tablespoons at a time, about 2-3 inches apart.
+- Drop the dough in mounds about two tablespoons at a time, about 2 to 3 inches apart.
 They will spread quite a bit when baking.

 - Wet the bottom of a glass, and press down to flatten each cookie as pictured below.
 You may need to re-wet the glass every other cookie to prevent the dough from sticking to the glass.
-Then they can be rounded off around the edges using your finger if you like.
+Then they can be rounded off around the edges using your finger.

-- Bake 14-16 minutes until they are beginning to brown slightly on the bottom.
+- Bake 14 to 16 minutes until they are beginning to brown slightly on the bottom.
 If you are baking these cookies without egg, they will still feel soft when done, so go by the color of the cookies.
 For my oven, they took about 16 minutes.
 Once they begin to cool, they will crisp up.